eait-itig/commarp/README.md

 follows:

 1. Host A broadcasts an ARP request for host B to the network
-2. `commarp` on router A receives the ARP requests
+2. `commarp` on router R receives the ARP requests
 3. `commarp` encapsulates the ARP request in an ICMP ping packet and sends it to host B
 4. Host B echos the ping packet back to router R